mikedilger/mosaic-spec/docs/filter.md

 * A 2-byte [tag type](tag_types.md) in little-endian format
 * 3 bytes 0x0
 * A 1-byte count `n`, then
-* A sequence of n length-value pairs (length being 1 byte) representing the n different values of the tag which cause the filter to match.
+* DATA being a sequence of n length-value pairs (length being 1 byte) representing the n different values of the tag which cause the filter to match.
 This data is not aligned and tag values are of varying length.